Lorti/manu.ninja/src/pages/2018-06-17-25-real-world-applications-using-webgl/index.md

 ## 3D Model Marketplaces

-The majority of 3D models is not used for printing, but for for real-time applications.
+The majority of 3D models is not used for printing, but for real-time applications.

 [Sketchfab](https://sketchfab.com/) started as a real-time 3D viewer and model inspector, to allow artists to showcase their models appropriately, including all the shading and postprocessing features one might expect from modern game engines.